-The project started out great.
-We donated three truckloads worth of stuff to our local Habitat for Humanity “Re-store”, and donated clothes to the Goodwill store.
-We have boxes in our basement filled with things waiting for our next donation trip or yard sale.
+We donated three truckloads worth of stuff to our local Habitat for Humanity “Re-store”.
+Plus, we also sent a lot of clothes into thredUP for resale, and donated some to the Goodwill store.
+We also have boxes in our basement filled with things waiting for our next donation trip or yard sale.

 Going through closets and drawers one at a time is easy.
 Tossing trash, donating things never used, and selling objects that you have no attachment to is easy.
-Making extra money off of Craigslist and eBay makes the hassle seem worth it.
+Making extra money off of thredUP, Craigslist and eBay makes the hassle seem worth it.

-One day though, your reach a point where you still have So.
-Much.
-Stuff.
-And one million excuses as to why you are holding on to each and every item.
+One day though, your reach a point where you still have so much stuff and one million excuses as to why you are holding on to each and every item.

 - I know it just sits there collecting dust, but it’s a family heirloom.
 (Insert deceased relative’s name here) would be mortified if they knew I got rid of it.